 The dual-clutch is smooth and sure, and, aside from shifting almost imperceptibly, often felt like a standard automatic.
 Using the electronic range select (gear up/down buttons) resulted in nearly instant shifts — smoother than they had any right to be.
 The dual-clutch turns in the same city mileage as the stick-shift, but knocks 2 mpg off highway mileage, turning in EPA ratings of 27 city, 37 highway in the Dodge Dart Aero, which adds low rolling resistance tires, weight cuts, and better aerodynamics along with the 1.4.

 The Dodge Dart is a quiet, sporty car with a good interior space and fine grip.
 It has modern features, a flashy dashboard, and a balance of economy and acceleration.
 Compared with other cars in its class, the Dart has the longest wheelbase, front track, length, width, and greenhouse footprint.
 (See prices and options and, for gas mileage, specifications.)

 The new Dodge Dart is, like the original, a relatively upmarket compact car, selling at a premium but delivering a better experience than its competitors.

-Dodge Dart SE has a base price of around $16,000; it does not have the configurable dash, big touch screen, which are on the Limited and GT, but reportedly Mopar may sell a retrofit kit for the Charger-inspired, full-width tail-lamp treatment.
+Dodge Dart SE started with a base price of around $16,000; it does not have the configurable dash, big touch screen, which are on the Limited and GT, but reportedly Mopar may sell a retrofit kit for the Charger-inspired, full-width tail-lamp treatment.
 More details, models, and pricing.
-For 2014, the SE gains a convenience group which boosts equipment levels to roughly match the old Dart SXT; while SXT, Rallye, Limited, and GT all come with a standard 2.4 liter engine.
+For 2014, the SE gained a convenience group which boosted equipment levels to roughly match the old Dart SXT; while SXT, Rallye, Limited, and GT all came with a standard 2.4 liter engine.